perfsonar/unibuild/MULTIBUILD.md

 # Multibuild

-Multibuild extends the Unibuild by building multiple products, each with their own finished package repository and then merging those repositories into one.
+Multibuild extends Unibuild by building multiple products, each with their own finished package repository and then merging those repositories into one.